Extensions are files with the

 .bzl file, symbols starting with

-_ are private and cannot be loaded
+_ are not exported and cannot be loaded

 from another file.
 Visibility doesn't affect loading (yet): you don't need to